shekmeister/hfc-documentation/docs/our-team.md

 # Our Team

-We’re a team of specialists with over 5 years of experience in our respective fields, including the crypto space.
-During the past two years, we have completely shifted our focus onto the NFT space as we sought to bring a new experience to crypto enthusiasts and provide prospective customers with a meaningful investment.
+We’re a team of three rebels set out on a journey to preach the word of **THE PACK** and build a united community of *change-makers* and *critical thinkers*, to bring innovation the **Web3** space.

 ## Meet the Team
-- ### Mohsin Sait
-Project Head
-- ### Mohammad Salahuddin Shariff
-Project and Human Resouces Head
-- ### Ruksana Banu
+- ### shekmeister
-Marketing Head
+Web3 Developer, animal lover, audiophile.
-- ### Nadeem Ahmed
+- ### salah
-IT Head
+Creative lead, crypto wizard, documentary fanatic.
-- ### Abhisheke Acharya
+- ### cra1G
-Web3 Development
+Fullstack Developer, avid traveler, motorsport enthusiast.